Make Fun Of Life!

 Scientifically explained, a rainbow is an arc of spectral colors that appears in the sky opposite the Sun as a result of refractive dispersion of sunlight in drops of rain.

-“It takes both rain and sunshine to make a rainbow.” -Author Unknown
+“It takes both sunshine and rain to make a rainbow.” -Author Unknown

 When chasing rainbows, there are a few things to keep in mind.
 For instance, in order to see a rainbow, you must have your back to the Sun.
 If you face another direction, you will not be able to see it.
 When standing on the Earth’s surface, rainbows can be seen only in the morning or late afternoon, when the Sun is at less than 40 degrees above the horizon.